nnirror/wax/README.md

 ## equals
 Computes the logical EQUALS of `signal in 1` `signal in 2`.

+## ffilter
+Applies a FFT-based bandpass filter to the input signal, passing only frequencies between `low` and `high`.

 ## fold
 Folds any values in `signal in 1` below `minimum` or above `maximum`.
 If the input value exceeds `maximum`, the output will be the amount above subtracted from `maximum`.
 If the input value is below `minimum`, the output will be the amount below added to from `minimum`.

-## pitchshift
-Applies a time-domain frequency shift effect of `shift amount` to `signal in`.
-A `shift amount` of 2 will be twice as high frequency.
-The `signal out 1` and `signal out 2` outlets both return unique signals that have different phase rotations of the input signal. `signal out 1` contains phase rotations at 0 and 180 degrees, and `signal out 2` contains phase rotations at 90 and 270 degrees.

 ## greater
 Computes the boolean representation of whether `signal in 1` is greater than `signal in 2`.